Being inactive and cancer risk

 Scientists are still investigating exactly how physical activity reduces cancer risk, but studies show that regular activity can help keep your hormone levels healthy.
 This is important as having high levels of some hormones can increase your cancer risk.

-Being active can lower insulin resistance (a condition where the hormone insulin becomes less effective at lowering blood sugar levels), which has been shown to have a role in cancer development.
+Being active can lower insulin resistance (a condition where the hormone insulin becomes less effective at lowering blood sugar levels).
+Insulin resistance can increase levels of inflammation in the body which has been shown to have a role in cancer development.

 How many people in the UK are regularly physically active?